SanderSpies/bluebox/README.md

 TODO
 ---
-- support Text tag
+- support Text tag [in progress]
-- overflow stuff
+- overflow stuff [in progress]
+- proper drawing order (so opacity works correctly)
 - add support for more CSS features:
   - backgroundColor [in progress]
   - border*